milesgwood/EXIF-removal/README.md

 Some EXIF data is pretty vital.
 For example `Orientation` data is often used to make sure images display correctly.
 This could cause problems on the site especially for images already uploaded.

-## Determine what version of jQuery decrimusa.org uses - DONE
+## What version of jQuery is decrimusa.org using - DONE

 The site uses version 3.5.1 of jQuery.